MicroGridsPy/Micro-Grids/README.md

 ### Description

 The Micro-Grid library main objective is to provide an open source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
 It’s written in python(pyomo) and use excel and text files as input and output data handling and visualization.
+This Branch was created to contain the data for the  13th IEEE PowerTech 2019 paper "Two-stage stochastic sizing of a rural micro-grid based on stochastic load generation".

 Main features: